TejasNaik24/onye-AI-FHIR/README.md

 This project provides an AI-powered query tool for FHIR data, consisting of a Python backend (Flask) and a Next.js frontend.

-check out the project demo [here](https://drive.google.com/file/d/1EAP_PTWCEJXnIGppZeGNqjp02wA9lLOz/view?usp=sharing)!
+Check out the project demo [here](https://drive.google.com/file/d/1EAP_PTWCEJXnIGppZeGNqjp02wA9lLOz/view?usp=sharing)!
 ---

-## Running the Application Without Docker (Local Development)
+## Running the Application

 This guide explains how to set up and run the frontend and backend services directly on your local machine for development purposes.